josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

 The Home Office must ask:

-Has our use of this person’s data made them less safe?
+> Has our use of this person’s data made them less safe?

 If yes, the data environment itself is unsafe.

-Accountability
+### Accountability

 The Home Office must be able to show compliance.

 It is not enough to say:

-“A concern was flagged.”
+> “A concern was flagged.”

 The audit trail should show:

-* who knew;
+- who knew,
-* when they knew;
+- when they knew,
-* what was flagged;
+- what was flagged,
-* what risk was assessed;
+- what risk was assessed,
-* what legal basis was relied on;
+- what legal basis was relied on,
-* what human-rights analysis was done;
+- what human-rights analysis was done,
-* what equality analysis was done;
+- what equality analysis was done,
-* whether processing was stopped, reduced, anonymised, or deleted;
+- whether processing was stopped, reduced, anonymised, or deleted,
-* whether suppliers were instructed to stop;
+- whether suppliers were instructed to stop,
-* whether hostile targeting was assessed;
+- whether hostile targeting was assessed,
-* whether the person was given any route to protection or correction;
+- whether the person was given any route to protection or correction,
-* who owned the risk.
+- who owned the risk.

 If the answer is just “safeguarding referral sent,” that may show awareness, not discharge of duty.

-⸻
+---

-🟰 Equality Act And Public Sector Equality Duty
+## 🟰 Equality Act And Public Sector Equality Duty

 The Public Sector Equality Duty requires public authorities to think properly about how their functions affect people with protected characteristics.